-Property and equipment is measured at cost and reduced by depreciation on a straight-line basis over the estimated useful life of the property and equipment concerned.
+Property and equipment is measured at cost and reduced by depreciation on a straight-line basis over the estimated useful life.
 Movable fixed assets that can be used independently and whose individual cost is up to and including €250 are immediately expensed.
 In the case of additions with an individual cost of more than €250 but no more than €800, the items concerned are recognized on the balance sheet but written off in full in the year of acquisition.